 A country can be either a Member or an Observer of ICOS ERIC.
-Both Member and Observer countries pay the annual contribution.
-Rights and obligations in ICOS ERIC depend on whether a country is a Member or an Observer.
+Both pay an annual contribution and have different rights and obligations.
 The main difference is that Members can attend and vote at the General Assembly, while Observers can attend without a vote.